rancher/fleet/docs/troubleshooting.md

 You must define a patch in the `fleet.yaml` to ignore this field according to [`GitRepo` or `Bundle` stuck in modified state](#gitrepo-or-bundle-stuck-in-modified-state).

-Here an example of such a patch for the deployment `nginx` in namespace `default`
+Here is an example of such a patch for the deployment `nginx` in namespace `default`:

 ```yaml
 diff: